Rox-A-N/seb-dev-challenge/README.md

 -npm start
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser We can now preview the app live
+Open http://localhost:3000 to view it in your browser.
+We can now preview the app live

 ## Registered app with GitHub for OAuth